english1234/vstcm/README.md

 ## Testing the vstcm

-Once the board is built and the Teensy programmed and fitted, it can be connected to your deflection board of choice (it has only been tested on an Amplifone so far, but should work on WG6100 and others, including B&W vectors) and when powered on should show a test screen.
+Once the board is built and the Teensy programmed and fitted, it can be connected to your deflection board of choice (it has been tested on Amplifone, Wells Gardner WG6100, Electrohome G05 and Hantarex MTRV so far) and when powered on should show a test screen.
 It may be necessary to change the size and positions pots on the PCB as well as other controls on the deflection board (such as Z or colour gain).

 Before connecting to the deflection board, it would probably be a good idea to make sure the vstcm is generating appropriate voltages at its outputs (preferably with an oscilloscope, or failing that with a decent multimeter).